 In this section we perform detailed analysis of overhead of the Hadoop MDS BCalc calculation using a histogram of executing Map Tasks.
 In this test, we use only the BCCalc MapReduce job and remove the StressCalc step to show the overhead.
 MDS computations depicted in the graphs of this section use 51200 *51200 data points, 6 Iterations on 64 cores using 64 Map tasks per iteration.
 The total AllGather data size of this computation is 51200*3 data points.
 Average data load time is 10.61 seconds per map task.
 Average actual MDS BCCalc compute time is 1.5 seconds per map task.

 These graphs plot the total number of executing Map tasks at a given moment of the computation.
 The number of executing Map tasks approximately represent the amount of useful work done in the cluster at that given moment.
 The resultant graphs comprised of blue bars represents an iteration of the computation.
-The width of each blue bar represents the time spent by Map tasks in that particular iteration.
+The width of each blue bar illustrate the time spent by Map tasks in that particular iteration.
 This includes the time spent loading Map input data, Map calculation time and time to process and store Map output data.
 The space between the blue bars represents the overhead of the computation.